umarshaikh15/umarshaikh15/README.md

-- 👋 Hi, I’m @umarshaikh15
+- 👋 Hi, I’m MahammadUmar
-- 👀 I’m interested in Coding languages such as Java ,HTML,CSS,
+- 👀 I’m interested in Coding languages such as Java ,HTML,CSS,SQL
 - 🌱 I’m currently learning Web Design
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...us613560@gmail.com